nsafarova/javascript30/README.md

-# javascript30
-This is a JS practice with JavaScript30 by Wes Bos.
+> This is a JavaScript practice with [JavaScript30](https://javascript30.com/) by [Wes Bos](https://github.com/wesbos) without any frameworks, no compilers, no boilerplate, and no libraries.